Earn Their Trust, Win Their Email: 9 Strategies for Newsletter Growth

-I made a few suggestions as I wandered through the booths, but that makes me self-conscious.
-On the one hand, I don’t want to begin such a conversation with, “For nearly 15 years, I’ve been helping businesses make lots more money with email marketing” and follow it up with my credentials.
+I made a few suggestions as I wandered through the booths, but I don’t like to offer unsolicited advice.
+On the one hand, I don’t want to begin such a conversation with, “For nearly 20 years, I’ve been helping businesses make lots more money with email marketing” and follow it up with my credentials.
 On the other, it seems like everyone has an opinion on other people’s businesses–and many of those opinions are flat out wrong.

-So, rather than keep dolling out unsolicited advice in artist’s studios, I made notes so I could share some strategies for how YOU can use a sign-up sheet to get more subscribers.
+So, rather than keep dolling out unsolicited advice in artist’s studios, I made notes so I could share some strategies for how you can use a sign-up sheet to get more subscribers.

-- Use large pages.
+- Use large pieces of paper.

 - Personalize it.

 You wouldn’t believe how many artists said to me, “I don’t send emails very often.
 I promise I won’t inundate you with messages.”
 I get this temptation, I do.
 But don’t give into it.
-Your list is awesome.
+Your list is awesome!
 They’ll wish you wrote more often.
 (I know, everyone gets a lot of email and we’re all empathetic to that and that’s great!
 But everyone has control over their inboxes, if they’ve got too much email this week, they can delete your email–and they know that.)

-- Invite people to sign up.
+- Verbally invite people to sign up.